Dfria/IT-Ticketing-Dashboard/README.md

 - **Drill Through Implementation - Closed Tickets Line Graph:**
   - Allows for in-depth investigation of data.

-  *(Example: Drill through to Closed Tickets Line Graph with months displayed by week.
-Clicking a marker filters the Table on the left.)*

 - **Closed Tickets Drill Through Page example:**
   - The Line Graph now investigates the months by week.
 Clicking a marker filters the Table on the left.

-    *(Example: Data for Week 3, Nov 2023)*